15 Feb Top Marketing Channels for Finding eCommerce and New App Customers

 Create a Welcome email sequence for the new subscribers.
 Send your subscribers ongoing promotions based on their behavior and preferences.

 There are hundreds of email automation products.
-Mailchimp or Sendgrid will be perfect if you are just starting.
-You can upgrade to Active Campaign, Hubspot or Marketing Cloud when you are ready.
+ConvertKit is perfect if you are just starting.
+It is fairly easy to use and gives you rich personalization features.
+You can upgrade to Hubspot or Marketing Cloud when you are ready.

 Reach out to the abandoned cart users.
 Some customers may buy your product later.
 You can target abandoned cart customers in your email campaign.
 (Also consider running a retargeting campaign to get their attention)